 Note: The Device Discovery Tool requires the Java Runtime Environment (version 6 or later) to operate.
-At http://java.com/en/download/manual.jsp will be a web page from which it can be downloaded.
+Here is a link to the web page from which it can be downloaded.

 Note: The computer using the Device Discovery Tool and the NTI Device must be connected to the same subnet in order for the Device Discovery Tool to work.
 If no devices are found, the message "No Devices Found" will be displayed.